A variety of financial aid options

 - Most state grants

 Please list RISD’s federal code 003409 on the FAFSA form so that your information is sent to RISD’s Financial Aid office.

 Federal grants and most state grants are considered entitlement grants that are based on financial need rather than merit.

 Interest does not accrue while the student is enrolled at least half-time.
 Repayment begins 6 months after student graduates or ceases attending school at least half-time.
 Graduate students are not eligible for this loan.
-You can find additional information, including rates, on the US Department of Education’s Federal Student Aid site.
+You can find additional information, including rates, from the US Department of Education’s Federal Student Aid office.